jorgenkg/python-neural-network/docs/source/getting_started.rst

             #max_iterations         = 100,      # continues until the error limit is reach if this argument is skipped
         )

 If the training shows poor progression, you may try to gradient check the network to verify that the numerical and the analytical gradient are similar.
 If the gradient check fails, the math might be wrong.
-Refer to gradient checking here: :ref:`gradient-checking`.
+Refer to gradient checking here: :doc:`gradient_checking`.

 Using the Network
 ---------------------